top of page

 1. Choose Plants That Are Healthy and Full of Vitality

-• A stronger scent usually means stronger energy
+• A stronger scent typically indicates stronger energy.

 2. Go Organic and Unsprayed Where Possible

-Especially if you’re burning or bathing with the herbs.
-If you're foraging, avoid roadsides or recently sprayed fields.
+This is especially important if you're burning or bathing with the herbs.
+If foraging, steer clear of roadsides or recently sprayed fields.

 3. Trust Your Senses

 Your body often knows what you need.
-If something draws you in through scent or look, trust that pull—it might be just the herb you need.
+If you feel drawn to a particular herb through its scent or appearance, trust that instinct—it might be exactly what you need.

 When to Harvest Herbs and Flowers for Ritual Use

-Harvesting at the right moment boosts the fragrance and the plant’s energy.
+Harvesting at the right time enhances the fragrance and energy of the plant.

 Best Time of Day

-• Avoid harvesting in the harsh midday sun
+• Avoid harvesting during the harsh midday sun.

 Best Time in the Plant’s Life Cycle

-• Leaves (rosemary, sage): pick before the plant flowers
+• Leaves (such as rosemary and sage): Harvest before the plant flowers.

-• Flowers (lavender, chamomile): pick just after they bloom
+• Flowers (like lavender and chamomile): Collect just after they bloom.

-• Roots or bark (if used): late autumn, once growth slows
+• Roots or bark (if applicable): Best harvested in late autumn, once growth slows.

 Optional: Aligning with the Moon

-• Waxing Moon or Full Moon – ideal for attracting energy (love, joy, clarity)
+• Waxing Moon or Full Moon – Best for attracting energy (like love, joy, or clarity).

-• Waning Moon – better for releasing or letting go (stress, sadness, old habits)
+• Waning Moon – More suitable for releasing or letting go (such as stress, sadness, or old habits).

 Tips for Safe, Mindful Cleansing

-• Always dry herbs thoroughly before burning to avoid mould or sparking
+• Always dry herbs thoroughly before burning to prevent mold or sparking.

-• Use a fire-safe bowl or shell when burning bundles
+• Utilize a fire-safe bowl or shell when burning bundles.

-• Not all bundles need to be burned—many work as altar decor or door charms
+• Not all bundles need burning—many can be used as altar decor or door charms.

-• Be mindful not to overharvest from the wild
+• Be mindful about not overharvesting from the wild.

-• Always thank the plant before cutting—respect and gratitude go a long way
+• Always thank the plant before cutting—gratitude is essential.

 Free Download: Plant Meanings Guide

-To help you begin your ritual practice, we’ve created a clean, modern printable guide with the most common herbs and flowers used in cleansing.
-Print it, pin it to your wall, or add it to your herbal journal.
+To kick-start your ritual practice, we’ve created a clean, modern printable guide featuring common herbs and flowers used in cleansing.
+Use it to print, pin to your wall, or add to your herbal journal.

 FAQs: Herbal Energy Cleansing

-3. Can I make a cleansing bundle without burning it?
-Absolutely.
-Hang it near your door, place it under your pillow, or tuck it into a gift for someone you love.
+Absolutely!
+Hang it near your door, place it under your pillow, or gift it to a loved one.

 Comments